statgen/pheweb/README.md

 The original data is:
 - `/net/fantasia/home/schellen/PheWAS/epacts_multi/gwas_17March2016/gwas_17March2016.epacts.gz`
 - 216 GB compressed
-- maybe 650 GB.
+- by ratio, 650 GB.
 NA lines are 40% the length of non-NA lines.
 Then 25M non-NA lines + 6M NA lines = 710 GB.
-- maybe 25M lines.
+- by ratio, 25M lines.
 Lines with MAF>1% have no NAs.
 1/3 of lines with MAF<1% are all NAs.
 If NA lines are free, then we actually have 31M lines.
 - 3639 columns (1815*2+9)

 The data subsetted so MAF>=1% is: